 ENGLISH

-The MEDINA Project Announces Anti-Quantum Encryption Architecture and Open Challenge to the Quantum Computing Industry
+The MEDINA Project Announces Defense-in-Depth Encryption Architecture and Open Challenge to the Quantum Computing Industry

 April 15, 2026

-The MEDINA Project today announces the public release of MEDINA, a new encryption architecture designed from first principles to resist both classical and quantum computing attacks.
+The MEDINA Project today announces the public release of MEDINA, a defense-in-depth encryption architecture that adds architectural depth to proven symmetric primitives (AES-256, SHA3-256, HKDF).

 What Was Built

 • Matryoshka Chains — sequential, dependent encryption layers where each layer's key derives from the previous layer's output.
-This forces serial execution, making quantum parallelism (Shor's algorithm) ineffective.
+This forces serial execution, preventing parallel brute-force attacks.

-• Blind Souk Routing — a SHA3-256 hash graph maze with a 2256 search space.
-Even with Grover's quadratic speedup, the search space remains computationally infeasible.
+• Blind Souk Routing — a SHA3-256 hash graph with a 2256 search space and no intermediate oracle feedback.
+Path verification requires completing the full decryption pipeline.

 Open Challenge